mvandorp/l4d2_tickrate_enabler/README.txt

     sv_maxupdaterate 100
     sv_maxcmdrate 100
-    fps_max 150 // higher than 100 recommended, as ticks calculated seems to dip otherwise.
+    fps_max 150 // higher than 100 recommended, as ticks calculated seems to dip otherwise. sv_maxrate 0 // 0 = unlimited, but you can also set this manually.
+Default is 30k for 30tick, use math.
+	// Setting higher sv_minrate can be used to force users to use higher data rates.

+	Note that fps_max and sv_maxrate are hidden variables on most scenarios.

 5. Done.
 Enjoy 100 tick L4D2 gameplay.